hoang1997/Cron_Expression_Parser/README.md

   - Testing ranges (e.g 1-5) symbolising all values between the two numbers
   - Testing specific values (e.g. 1,2,3) symboling only those values should be produced

+ The Unit tests can be found in the project under "test.cs"